Depressive symptoms and associated factors in elderly people in the Primary Health Care

 DOI:

-Depression, Antidepressive Agents, Aged, Primary Health Care.Abstract
+Depression, Antidepressive Agents, Aged, Primary Health Care.Resumo

 Objective: to analyze depressive symptoms and its associated factors, the use of antidepressants and the presence of a diagnosis of depression in the elderly.
 Methods: cross-sectional study with 248 elderly people attended in Basic Health Units using the Geriatric Depression Scale - Short Form.
 A chi-square test, the odds ratio and a binary logistic regression were used to analyze the data.
 Results: depressive symptoms were identified in 32.7% of the elderly, 25.4% with scores indicative of mild depression and 7.3% of severe depression.
 Physical activity and comorbidities were the factors associated with the presence of depressive symptoms.
 Among the elderly, 22.2% presented a previous diagnosis of depression and 17.0% of them used antidepressants.
 Conclusion: depressive symptoms were associated with physical inactivity and comorbidities.
 Fewer than half of the elderly with indicatives of severe depression used antidepressants.
 The report of a previous diagnosis of depression was more frequent than the indicatives of severe depression.Downloads